1. Wash With the Right Suds

 4. Going The Extra Mile

-Use a carpet cleaning machine to get the deep dirt that settles into the fibers of the carpet.
+Use a carpet cleaning machine to get the deep dirt that settles into the fibres of the carpet.
 (Clean cloth seats this way as well.)
 It sprays the carpet with a solution of water and cleaner and then sucks the dirt and grime into a reservoir.
 A machine like this pays for itself after just a few uses.
-You can also rent one from a rental center or use a spray-on cleaner and a scrub brush instead.
+You can also rent one from a rental centre or use a spray-on cleaner and a scrub brush instead.

 5. Drying Your Car